ulric-collaco/ChatRTX/README.md

 # ChatRTX Clone

 A local implementation inspired by NVIDIA's ChatRTX and Google's NotebookLM, providing conversational AI with document understanding capabilities.
+Implemented using Ollama

 ## Overview

-This project aims to create a self-hosted alternative to ChatRTX and NotebookLM, enabling users to chat with their documents locally while maintaining privacy and control over their data.
+This project aims to create a self-hosted alternative to ChatRTX and NotebookLM, enabling users to chat with their notes and study material locally while maintaining privacy and control over their data.

-## Features
+## How It Works

-- **Local Chat Interface**: Flask-based web application.
-- **Ollama Integration**: Uses local Ollama models (Gemma 3, Mistral, etc.).
-- **RAG Pipeline**: Automatically ingests PDFs, Images, and Text files from the `notes/` directory.
-- **Vector Database**: Uses ChromaDB for local vector storage.
-- **MCP Server**: Implements a Model Context Protocol (MCP) gateway for tool calling.
-- **File Watcher**: Automatically updates the index when files are added to `notes/`.
-- **Privacy-First**: All processing happens locally.

 ## Architecture